 Black Cake (Caribbean Rum Soaked Fruit Cake)

-This beloved rum soaked fruit cake is rich, perfectly spiced, and decadent.
-You'll find yourself having a little piece each day until it's gone!
+This beloved rum-soaked fruit cake is rich, perfectly spiced, and decadent.
+You'll find yourself having a little piece each day until it's gone.

 Ingredients